UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 ---

-# Let’s practice what we know about Tidy Data first\!
+# Let’s practice what we know about tidy data first\!

 Notes: Script here